jurplel/install-qt-action/README.md

 ### `host`
 This is the host platform of the Qt version you will be installing.
 It's unlikely that you will need to set this manually if you are just building.

 For example, if you are building on Linux and targeting desktop, you would set host to `linux`.
-If you are building on Linux and targeting android, you would set host to `linux` also.
+If you are building on Linux and targeting android before Qt 6.7, you would set host to `linux` also.
 The host platform is the platform that your application will build on, not its target platform.

-Possible values: `windows`, `windows_arm64`, `mac`, `linux`, `linux_arm64` or `all_os`.
+Possible values: `windows`, `windows_arm64`, `mac`, `linux`, `linux_arm64`, or `all_os`.
-`all_os` is used for wasm, and incompatible with `aqtinstall < 3.2.0`.
+`all_os` is used for WASM and Android targets from Qt 6.7.0 onward, and is incompatible with `aqtinstall < 3.2.0`.

+Defaults:
+- `all_os` when `target` is `android` or `wasm`, the resolved Qt version is 6.7.0 or newer, and `aqtinstall` is 3.2.0 or newer.
-Defaults to the current platform it is being run on.
+- Otherwise, the platform on which the action is running.

 ### `target`